 - Dice the bacon and then fry it until cooked.
 Not too crispy!
 Remove from the fry pan and set it aside for a moment.

 - Dice the potatoes and add to frying pan.
 Add the garlic and just lightly fry together.
 Add enough water to cover the potatoes and cook until soft.

 - Meanwhile, in a large saucepan, melt the butter on low to medium heat.
 Add the flour and whisk the two together well.
 Add the milk and mix well.

 - Add the diced fried bacon.
 Turn the heat to low.

 - Once potatoes are soft, add to the saucepan.
 Add the cooking water too.
 Stir well.

-- Now add the diced onion, lovage (or celery), salt and pepper.
+- Now add the diced onion, lovage (or celery), salt and black pepper.

 - Add smoked salmon and bay leaves, then mix well.

 - Cover the saucepan and bring the chowder to a low boil.
-Stir it occasionally, so the chowder does not stick to the bottom of the saucepan.
-Cook for about 30 minutes.
-Don’t forget to stir it from time to time.
+Keep stirring occasionally, so the chowder does not stick to the bottom of the pot.
+Let simmer for about 30 minutes.
+Don’t forget to stir it from time to time!

 - Let the chowder thicken.
 Remove the bay leaves before serving.
-Then serve with hearty buns or bread along with a side salad.
+Then serve in a large bowl with hearty buns or crusty bread along with a side salad.
 Enjoy.